 This state has two community phases, which are characterized by a dominance of Utah juniper in the overstory.
-Singleleaf pinyon may play a significant role in the higher elevation ranges within this site.
 Black sagebrush and perennial bunchgrasses may still be present, but they are no longer controlling site resources.
 Soil moisture, soil nutrients and soil organic matter distribution and cycling have been spatially and temporally altered.